-Computer Lab: Lattices and Dispersion
+Computer Lab: Intro to madx, Lattices and Dispersion

-T. Satogata, V. Morozov, and A. Castilla

-Jan 2015 USPAS Accelerator Physics
+T. Satogata and R. Gamage Jan 2017 USPAS Accelerator Physics Wednesday, January 19 2017 to Thursday, January 20 2017

-25 points

-Thursday, January 22 2015

 This lab uses the program madx, a standard tool for accelerator lattice design developed over many years by CERN scientists and collaborators.
 It is available for many different operating systems and is still in active development.
-Extensive (likely even overwhelming) documentation is located at http://madx.web.cern.ch under the "Documentation" link in the left sidebar and shortcuts, including some tutorials.
+Extensive (likely even overwhelming) documentation is located at http://madx.web.cern.ch under the "Documentation" link in the left sidebar and shortcuts, including some "tutorials".